Federal Government Cybersecurity

 Discovery & Scoping

-We identify your CUI scope, map your system boundary, catalog all systems that process, store, or transmit CUI, and determine which CMMC level you need.
-This scoping exercise is critical because it defines the assessment boundary and directly impacts the cost and complexity of your compliance program.
+We identify your CUI scope, map your system boundary, catalog all systems that process, store, or transmit CUI, determine which CMMC level you need, and identify ITAR/EAR applicability.
+This scoping exercise defines the assessment boundary and directly impacts the cost and complexity of your compliance program.

 2

-We assess your current environment against all applicable NIST 800-171 requirements, calculate your SPRS score, identify every gap, and deliver a risk-prioritized remediation roadmap with timelines and budget projections.
-You get a clear picture of exactly where you stand and what it takes to get where you need to be.
+We assess your current environment against all applicable NIST 800-171 Rev 3 requirements, calculate your SPRS score, identify every gap, and deliver a risk-prioritized remediation roadmap with timelines and budget projections.

 3